Andy-UTAS/POLUS/docs/partII/digital.md

 ### Backgound

 Early experiments and systems which manipulated electric and magnetic fields are inherently _analogue_.
-The basic analogue componenets come in three flavours:
+The basic analogue components come in three flavours:

 1. Resistance
 2. Capacitance